HOT TOPIC – PLASTIC AND PLASTIC POLLUTION

 WWF – WORLD WILDLIFE FUND – AU

-The WWF has recently released a report (2019) on the global plastic pollution crisis.
+The WWF released a report (2019) on the global plastic pollution crisis.
 The report warns that unless there is a dramatic change of approach to the global plastics crisis an additional 104 million metric tons of plastic pollution could enter our ecosystems by 2030.

 Further information and VIDEO summary available here: WWF Global Plastic Pollution Report